alexdonath/checker_complete-v2/README.md

 ./runMe.sh
 ```

-## List of changes
+## History/List of changes

+v 2.0.0b - First release.

-In the following, a list of major changes and resolved bugs compared to  `checker_complete.1.3.x.2.pl` is given.
+This is the first release of the reimplementation of the `checker_complete.1.3.x.2.pl` scripts by Bernhard Misof.
+Major changes and resolved bugs are:

 **Changes/Improvements:**